dbrownidau/constitution/CASSA-Constitution.md

 26. Dissolution
 ---------------
 26.1.
-The Association may at any time, with the consent of a majority of no less than 75% of the members voting at a General Meeting called for the purpose, be dissolved.
+The Association may be disolved at a General Meeting for which the puporse of such is dissolution.

+26.2.
+The dissolution can only occur with a succesful vote that achieves no less of 75% of those voting.

 26.2.
 If upon dissolution or winding up of the Association there remains after the satisfaction of all its debts and liabilities, any balance of funds whatsoever, the same shall not be distributed among the members or the Association but shall be transferred to the School of Science to be used to benefit students.